cu-mkp/making-knowing-edition/README.md

 2. Run `scripts/lizard` to see a help message that details the various functions of this script.
 Lizard does the processing of research essays from Google Drive.

+3. Run `scripts/iiif_manifest` to generate a IIIF manifest file and associated Open Annotation JSON files with your edition data URL baked in.

 Running Locally
 -------